a-lipson/math/homework/analysis/336/project/sections/activity.typ

 = Showcase Activity

-We will present some problems for the reader can begin to ponder to build some intuition behind recurrence relations.
+We will present some problems for the reader to ponder and build some intuition behind recurrence relations.
 These problems are intended to be accompanied by physical artifacts with the showcase.

-We will also provide the solutions, but we encouraged the reader to first turn to the @discussion[#text("Discussion Section")] to obtain the tools necessary for tackling the problems.
+We will also provide the solutions, but the reader in encouraged to first turn to the @discussion[#text("Discussion Section")] to obtain the tools necessary for tackling the problems.

 == Domino Tiling

-How many ways we can tile a $2 times n$ space with $1 times 2$ tiles?
+How many ways we can tile a $2 times n$ rectangular space with $1 times 2$ tiles?

 *Materials & Setup:*
-We can use dominoes as our tiles and a narrow box for our space.
+We can use dominoes as our tiles.

 #figure(
   grid(